-Increasingly, gift card scams are associated with CEO fraud because they are essentially impossible to trace once they’ve been sent to the recipient.
+Increasingly, gift card scams are associated with CEO fraud because they are impossible to trace once sent to the recipient.
 These scams might also not be CEO-specific.
 Scammers could impersonate someone lower, like an HR manager, so the employee has even less suspicion.

 The Facts on CEO Fraud

-A famous case of CEO fraud made the news in Canada in 2019 when the Treasurer of the City of Ottawa wired over $100,000 to a scammer’s account following a fake email from the city manager.
+A few years ago, a famous case of CEO fraud made the news in Canada in 2019 when the Treasurer of the City of Ottawa wired over $100,000 to a scammer’s account following a fake email from the city manager.

 The social engineering techniques and other tricks employed in this type of scam are constantly evolving.
 Cyber criminals cast a wide net targeting a range of companies and individuals: